 3.1 Thermodynamic Systems

 A gas follows on an isothermal curve, where p is the pressure, V is the volume, b is a constant, and c is a function of temperature.
-Show that a temperature scale under an isochoric process can be established with this gas and is identical to that of an ideal gas.
+If c can be determined from the measurement of a single other thermodynamic parameter, it establishes a temperature scale for this gas.
+Show that a temperature scale under an isochoric process can be established with this gas, with pressure being the measured parameter, and is identical to that of an ideal gas.

 A mole of gas has isobaric expansion coefficient and isochoric pressure-temperature coefficient .
-Find the equation of state of the gas.
+Show that the equation of state is consistent with these coefficients.

 3.2 Work, Heat, and Internal Energy